awzuelsdorf/SingingComputer/README.md

 INSTALLATION:

 This software was developed and tested on Ubuntu 16.04 64-bit Linux.
-It should work on Windows or Mac OSX.
+It should work on Mac OSX but has not been tested on Windows.

 To install this software, run setup.sh.
-If setup.sh fails, please ensure that you have python version 3, espeak, and these Python 3 libraries installed:
+If setup.sh fails, please ensure that you have python version 3, espeak (or "say" on Mac OSX), and these Python 3 libraries installed:

 requests
 beautifulsoup4